-Identity Theft on The Web – How To Protect Yourself
+Online Identity Theft – How To Protect Yourself

-You're at the airport, waiting for check-in to begin, and decide to pass the time by browsing Amazon.
-A few days later you receive a bill from the online merchant for several thousand dollars.
-But you didn't order anything, and the goods you ostensibly ordered are nowhere to be seen.
-What sounds like a scene from a movie happens to thousands of people every day.
+You're at the airport waiting for check-in to begin, and decide to pass the time by browsing Amazon.
+A few days later, you receive a bill from the online merchant for several thousand dollars.
+But you didn't order anything, and there's neither hide nor hair of the goods on the invoice.
+What might sound like a scene from a movie is distressingly real for thousands of people every day.

-Cyber gangsters gain access to their victims' information and assume their digital identity – with devastating consequences.
-In addition to the financial damage, the misuse of someone's identity can also have criminal consequences for the person affected.
-In this article, you'll learn what precautions you can take to protect yourself and what you can do if you've fallen to identity theft and.
+Cybercriminals gain access to their victims' information and assume their digital identity – with devastating consequences.
+In addition to the financial damage that is wrought, the misuse of someone's identity can also have legal ramifications for the individual affected.
+In this article, you'll learn what precautions you can take to protect yourself and what to do if you've already been victimized.

 What Is Identity Theft?